 **In case of emergency call 911**

 Ohio Northern University's commitment to students, faculty and staff extends to preparing for possible emergency situations.
 In case of an emergency, updates will be posted on the ONU web homepage along with phone numbers or other methods of receiving information.
 You may also want to make home emergency plans or create an emergency contact plan for your family.
-The following link is offered to help you and your family prepare for emergencies: http://www.ready.gov
+This link from ready.gov is offered to help you and your family prepare for emergencies.

 For road conditions, visit Buckeye Traffic.

 In case of physical damage to facilities or equipment